somedatapacket/docs.humio.com/content/configuration/email_configuration.md

 ---
-title: "SMTP Configuration"
+title: "Email Configuration"
-menuTitle: "SMTP"
+menuTitle: "Email configuration"
-beta: true
-aliases: ["/operation/installation/audit_logs/"]
 ---

-Humio can be configured to support sending email notifications.
-You can either do this by using Humio's [Postmark Integration]({{< ref "postmark.md" >}}) or using your own SMTP server.
+Humio supports 2 options for sending emails:

+* Postmark
+* SMTP

+## Postmark

+[Postmark](https://postmarkapp.com/) is a SaaS solution for sending emails.

+It is possible to create a free account and use that.
+Create a Postmark account and then generate a "Server API Token" for that account.
+Add that token to Humios configuration like this:
+`POSTMARK_SERVER_SECRET=TOKEN`

-## SMTP Authentication
+## SMTP

 Humio only supports the `LOGIN` authentication method for SMTP or using a local SMTP server without authentication.

 {{% notice note %}}
 **If you are using Gmail**, you will have to [enable "Less Secure App Access"](https://support.google.com/accounts/answer/6010255?hl=en).